cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture3.md

   flexible.
 - SQL has strong consistency whereas NoSQL has eventual consistency (i.e. there may be some delay in getting the response back)
-- SQL is vertically scalable (need more computing power on one machine to store more data) while NoSQL is horizontally scalable (can distribute storage and compute power on multiple machines)
+- SQL databases tend to be vertically scalable (need more computing power on one machine to store more data) while NoSQL databases tend to be horizontally scalable (can distribute storage and compute power on multiple machines)

 ### What is Firebase?